rafaelhueb92/dynamodb-local-init-bash/readme.md

     ├── schemas/                 # Folder containing JSON schema files │   ├── table1-schema.json   # Example schema file for table1
-    ├── init.sh                  # Bash script to init Docker Compose and create tables in DynamoDB if necessary └── README.html              # This file
+    ├── init.sh                  # Bash script to init Docker Compose and create tables in DynamoDB if necessary ├── examples/                # Folder containing examples to use with programming languages └── README.html              # This file
     </pre>